takacsot/site-qualityontime.eu/content/articles/technology-stack/toolbox/inner-class-to-organize-code-layout.md

   void f2(){...}
 ~~~

-After (introducing only one layer to grouping):
+After (introducing only one layer of grouping):

 ~~~java
   void main(){